weblicht/curb/src/components/APIWrapper/README.md

 emit a Redux action to fetch that data from the API when the data is not yet present.

-**Note**: at the moment, API wrappers only support *retrieving* data, but in the future they might be expanded to support one or more of the other CRUD operations (creation, update, and deletion), at which point this component may change.

 To wrap a component with an API wrapper, you need to define actions and reducers which manage the process of retrieving the data from the API and loading it into the Redux store.
 There are three important